-Recommended PhD research project on “Progressive Voices in Islamic Theology in the (Post-)Secular Society of 21st Century” – under the Jointly Awarded Research Degree (JADD): A jointly awarded PhD degree by the University of Newcastle (UON) and University Putra Malaysia (UPM).
+Recommended PhD research project on “Progressive Voices in Islamic Theology in the (Post-)Secular Society of 21st Century” – under the Joint or Dual Award Program (JADD or DADD): A jointly awarded PhD degree by the University of Newcastle (UON) and University Putra Malaysia (UPM).

 The main purpose of this recommended research project is to promote the academic conception of progressive voices in Islamic theology (preferably with a focus on Islamic liberation theology approaches) formed in response to the main challenges of living in (post-)secular, (post-)colonialist societies.